compufox/ida-bot/README.markdown

-# owncast-bot
+# ida-bot

-a quick and dirty chat bot for owncast
+## a chatbot for owncast servers built with alien technology

 ## Usage